vasylenko/devdosvid.blog/content/posts/2022/new-lifecycle-options-and-refactoring-capabilities-in-terraform-1-1-and-1-2/index.md

 {{< figure src="figure-8.png" caption="Data Source Postcondition" >}}

+The `condition` argument within the block accepts any of Terraform's built-in functions or language operators.

+The special `self` object is available only for the `postcondition` block because it assumes that validation can be performed after the object is created and its attributes are known.

-If a module user specifies the AMI with an EBS size lesser than 600 GB, Terraform will fail to create the Launch Template because it depends on the Data Source that did not pass the postcondition check.
+Later, if a module user specifies the AMI with an EBS size lesser than 600 GB, Terraform will fail to create the Launch Template because it depends on the Data Source that did not pass the postcondition check.

 {{< figure src="figure-9.png" caption="Resource postcondition error" >}}

-**Precondition** is evaluated before Terraform creates a resource, data source, or module.

-**Postcondition**, Terraform tries to evaluate the expression as soonest: sometimes Terraform can check the value during the planning phase, but sometimes that can be done only after the resource is created.
+Terraform tries to evaluate the condition expressions as soonest: sometimes Terraform can check the value during the planning phase, but sometimes that can be done only after the resource is created if the value is unknown.

+### Validating module output with precondition

+The `precondition` block is also available for the module outputs.

+Just like the variable validation block assures that module input meets certain expectations, the `precondition` is intended to ensure that a module produces the valid output.

+Here is an example: a module that creates an ACM certificate must prevent the usage of a specific domain name in the certificate's Common Name or its SANs.

+{{< figure src="figure-10.png" caption="Module output precondition" >}}

+In this case, instead of validating several input variables, we can write the validation only once for the output.

+### Trigger resource replacement with replace_triggered_by

+Sometimes it's needed to specify the dependency in the way that recreates a resource when another resource or its attribute changes.

+This is useful when two (or more) resources do not have any explicit dependency.

+Consider the following case: you have two EC2 instances, A and B, and need to recreate the B instance if the private IP of instance A is changed.

+{{< figure src="figure-11.png" caption="replace_triggered_by example" >}}

+This is extremely useful when you're dealing with logical abstractions over the set of resources.

+{{<attention>}}
+Replacement is triggered when:
+- any of the resources referenced in `replace_triggered_by` are updated
+- any value is set to the resource attribute that is referenced in `replace_triggered_by`
+{{</attention>}}

+## Getting started with Terraform 1.1 and 1.2

+If you're still using older Terraform versions, these new features might be a good motivation for you to upgrade!

+Before upgrading, be sure to read the upgrade notes for the specific version at the [releases page](https://github.com/hashicorp/terraform/releases).

+Also, an excellent tool can help with fast switching between different Terraform versions while you're experimenting — [tfswitch](https://tfswitch.warrensbox.com/).